You are here

 Inuit and Metis radon research across the country

 Radon, an odorless, colourless, radioactive gas, is an established carcinogen and the leading cause of lung cancer for non-smokers.
 Radon poses a health risk for indoor environments, particularly in rooms on ground or basement levels where the gas can enter through cracks in the foundation.
 Health Canada has been measuring radon levels in homes and workplaces and elevated levels of radon have been identified in most regions of the country.

 The following presentation focus on radon testing in First Nations communities.
 The first presentation details historical radon testing initiatives conducted with First Nations, Inuit and Metis communities across Canada.
 The second presentation provides an overview of a recent collaborative project, done in conjunction with the First Nations Health Authority, that tested radon in communities in the interior of British Columbia.
-Both presentations where delivered at the Canadian Association of Radon Scientists and Technicians annual conference in Kanata, Ontario in 2017.

 |Event Date||Oct 01, 2017|